How to Scrape Instagram

 For more on XPATH selectors see our complete introduction tutorial which covers basic usage, tips and tricks and common web scraping idioms

-Since Python has no built-in HTML parser, we must choose a library which provides such capability.
+Since Python has no built-in HTML parser, we must choose a library that provides such capability.
 In Python, there are several options, but the two biggest libraries are beautifulsoup (beautifulsoup4) and parsel.

 # for this example we're using a simple website page